trafficpest/strikeout/README.md

 your settings.
 You can see a basic HTML form example in the source there.

 Strike webhooks are supported and can be created in the app.
-The app comes with two available webhooks already available:
+The app comes with two webhooks already available:

 - CSV Payment: to record payments to a CSV for easy data export/import.
 - FrontAccounting: to automate payment entries, including to proper